Silas Weir Mitchell (physician): Career

 During the Civil War, he was director of treatment of nervous injuries and maladies at Turner's Lane Hospital, Philadelphia, and at the close of the war became a specialist in neurology.

 In this field Mitchell pioneered the rest cure for diseases now termed "psychiatric", particularly neurasthenia and hysteria, subsequently taken up by the medical world.
 The treatment consisted primarily in isolation, confinement to bed, dieting, electrotherapy and massage; and was popularly known as 'Dr Diet and Dr Quiet'.
-Mitchell also urged his female patients not to pursue an education or a career, which added to outcome such rest cure allegedly drove several female patients close to madness.
+Mitchell also urged his female patients not to pursue an education or a career, which did not sit well with some of his patients.
 Mitchell advocated a high-fat diet to his patients.
 He believed that a diet rich in fat would "fatten and redden" his patients, leading to a cure.
 To achieve this, large quantities of milk were prescribed.
 He requested his patients to consume two quarts - 2 USqt - or more milk a day.

 His medical texts include Injuries of Nerves and Their Consequences (1872) and Fat and Blood (1877).
 Mitchell's disease (erythromelalgia) is named after him.
 He also coined the term phantom limb during his study of an amputee.
 Mitchell discovered and treated causalgia (today known as CRPS/RSD), a condition most often encountered by hand surgeons.
 Mitchell is considered the father of medical neurology and a pioneer of "evidence-based" or "scientific" medicine.
 He was a founding member of the American Anthropometric Society whose purpose was to collect the brains of eminent scientists to further brain science.
 He was also a psychiatrist, toxicologist, author, poet, and celebrity in Europe as well as America.
 His contemporaries considered him a genius no less than Benjamin Franklin.

 In 1866, he published a short story in the Atlantic Monthly resting upon both somatic and psychological insights entitled "The Case of George Dedlow".
 From that point onward, Mitchell divided his attention between scientific and literary pursuits.
 In the former field, he produced monographs on rattlesnake venom, intellectual hygiene, injuries to the nerves, neurasthenia, nervous diseases of women, the effects of gunshot wounds upon the nervous system, and relations between nurse, physician, and patient; in the latter, he wrote juvenile stories, several volumes of respectable verse (The Hill of Stones and Other Poems was published in 1883 by Houghton, Mifflin and Co.), and prose fiction of varying merit, which earned him a leading place among American authors at the close of the 19th century.
 His historical novels in particular, notably Hugh Wynne (1897), The Adventures of François (1898), The Youth of Washington (1904), and The Red City (1909), are among the best of their genre.

 He would become a professor at University of Pennsylvania.
 In addition to that, Mitchell was president of the College of Physicians of Philadelphia.
 He would mentor Hideyo Noguchi, helping him get his start in Philadelphia, and co-author papers together on snake venom and toxicity for the University of Pennsylvania's medical journal.